madhanumk/askai/README.md

 # PDF RAG System

-A powerful Retrieval-Augmented Generation (RAG) system built with Python/Django and React that allows users to upload PDFs, chat with their documents, and convert web content into mind maps.
+A Retrieval-Augmented Generation (RAG) system built with Python/Django and Next.js that allows users to upload PDFs, chat with their documents, and convert web content into mind maps.

 ![Project Overview](screenshot1.png)